-The certificate program is for those who already have an associate degree or a baccalaureate degree from a regionally accredited college/university and are seeking to add the certificate credential to their degree.
+The certificate program is for those who already have an associate degree or a four-year degree from a regionally accredited college/university and are seeking to add the certificate credential to their degree.

 Students who are planning to enroll in the Paralegal program at College of DuPage may be qualified to receive a financial award through a variety of supported scholarships.

 - The Honorable William J. Bauer Scholarship for Paralegal and Criminal Justice Studies

 - Sally N. Fairbank Paralegal Studies Textbook Scholarship

 - Linda and Robert Jenkins Endowed Paralegal Studies Scholarship

 Visit cod.edu/scholarships for requirements and a full list of available scholarships

 “Without completing the Paralegal Studies program at COD, I would not have been comfortable interpreting hearings, depositions, arbitrations and other legal proceedings.
 I am very happy I completed the program and received all the knowledge needed to call myself a professional legal interpreter." - Olga BronovytskaOlga's COD Story